Who we are

 Utilising evidenced-based practice and lived experience, we delve into understanding what the person with disability is experiencing and the influencing factors, both personal and environmental that contribute to possible unmet needs or impact on our body and brain stress systems.
 Like an iceberg, we look at what lies underneath what the person is doing to get a deeper understanding of how to support a person’s needs and improve their wellbeing and skills over time.

-ITaBW is grounded by a contemporary view of Positive Behaviour Support approach embedding a range of evidence-based practices.
+ITaBW is grounded by a contemporary view of biopsychosocial approaches embedding a range of evidence-based practices.
 We are led primarily by a neuroscience and neurodiversity affirming lens, seeking to understand the experiences of people from what it might be like to be them from within.
 The main focus is to reduce the experience of anxiety, stress and dysregulation for people and to therefore improve their quality of life and relationships.
 We do not accept, view or use language related to any form of behaviourist notions of control or intent to change the experiences or actions of people to conform to neurotypical or 'normalised' views.
 We strive to be culturally respectful and person led in seeking to define experiences and needs from a person's values, culture, history and stories.

 ITaBW seeks to support people to feel in control, connected and heard.

 It seeks to support people to be firstly be themselves and for others to see them and adjust their support to reduce their stress and challenges an ableist environment imposes.
 We also seek to support people to be ABLE to adapt or learn new skills that make sense to them as lifelong learners by reducing stress and increasing the brain and the body’s capacity to cope.

 The knowledge of ITaBW founders in communication, health, human rights, regulation and behaviour support ensures that ITaBW is unique in its approach to better understand the underlying needs of people and how to therefore develop lifelong supports.
 The ITaBW framework has evolved over time into a robust model of practice that underpins the approach utilised by all employees.